Azure/AzureAD-App-Docs/articles/en-us/helpscout/sso_configure.md

 ### Configuring Help Scout for single sign-on

-To configure single sign-on on the Help Scout side, upload the **[Azure AD Signing Certifcate (Base64 encoded)](%metadata:certificateDownloadBase64Url%)** downloaded from Azure portal to the Help Scout Company SAML SSO connection settings page along with the copied value of **“Azure AD Single Sign-On Service URL” : %metadata:singleSignOnServiceUrl%**.
+To configure single sign-on on the Help Scout side, upload the **Azure AD Signing Certificate** and **Azure AD Single Sign-On Service URL** on the Help Scout SAML settings page (You can get these values from the **Quick Reference** section below).
 For more details on this please refer to the [Help Scout docs](http://docs.helpscout.net/article/906-enabling-sso-with-azure-ad-as-the-identity-provider) or contact [Help Scout support](help@helpscout.com).

 ## Quick Reference